thephez/dash-docs/_includes/devdoc/guide_dash_features.md

 Once a sufficient number of votes approve the transaction lock, the InstantSend transaction is approved and shows 5 confirmations (`DEFAULT_INSTANTSEND_DEPTH`).

-NOTE: The 5 "psuedo-confirmations" are shown to convey confidence that the transaction is secure from double-spending and DO NOT indicate the transaction has already been confirmed to a block depth of 5 in the blockchain.
+NOTE: The 5 "pseudo-confirmations" are shown to convey confidence that the transaction is secure from double-spending and DO NOT indicate the transaction has already been confirmed to a block depth of 5 in the blockchain.